Vansh-Baghel/React_Things/Notes/React_Notes.md

 * We do not send the input value to the react , it is directly passed to the DOM and its then printed.
 * When we use **useState** , we assign the input value and update it using react , therefore it is **Controlled** component.

+# Chp 10

+## useEffect
+* This useState have 2 arguments in which first argument is called an **effect** which is basically a condition and second argument is **dependency** .
+The effect runs when the dependencies are changed.

+## localStorage
+* We use localStorage to store the key and value .
+* The first argument stores the key and the second argument stores the value when we use **setItem**.
+* We use **getItem** and pass the key name in its parameter.